avahoffman/urban-weed-genomics/bash/README.md

 to transfer the text file from your local machine to MARCC and run this script using the `sbatch` command.

+### Step 3b - `03.5-parse_clone_filter.py`

+If you want to extract descriptive statistics from the `clone_filter` output, you can use this script to do so.
+It can be run on your local terminal after transfering the `clone_filter.out` logs to your local computer.

 ## Step 4 - `04-process_radtags.sh`

 This script runs `process_radtags` from